linobollansee/the-luxury-blog/README.md

 ### Luxury Blog Logo

 A beautifully designed, luxury-inspired logo greets you upon arrival.
 The logo sets a refined tone from the start, reflecting the elegance and high-end appeal of the content waiting for you within.
-(User Story 1.1)
+(User Story 1.1: Design Front-End for a Data-Driven Web Application)

 ![Luxury Blog Logo](readme/images/luxury-blog-logo.png)

-### Navigation Systems
+### Navigation Bars

-The Luxury Blog offers two navigation systems, one for desktop and one for mobile, to facilitate easy browsing.
-(User Story 1.1)
+The Luxury Blog offers two navigation bars, one for desktop and one for mobile, to facilitate easy browsing.
+(User Story 1.1: Design Front-End for a Data-Driven Web Application)

 Desktop Navigation Bar